Quinsigamond Community College

 Quinsigamond Community College (/ˌkwɪnˈsɪgəmʌnd/)(colloq: QCC, Quinsig) is a public community college in Worcester, Massachusetts.
 It has an enrollment of over 7,000 students.
 Many students are enrolled in the college's transfer program, MassTransfer, with the intent of continuing on to a college or university in the state.

 History

-Founded in 1963, QCC occupies a campus within the Greendale neighborhood of Worcester, which was formerly owned by the Assumption Preparatory School.
+Founded in 1963, QCC occupies a campus within the Greendale neighborhood of Worcester, which was formerly owned by the Assumption Preparatory School until it was destroyed by an F4 tornado in 1953.
 The college maintains twelve satellite campuses in locations such as nearby Marlborough and Southbridge.

 QCC offers day, evening, and online classes, which include over sixty associate degree programs and over fifty certificate programs in nine course categories.

 QCC has a Center for Workforce Development and Continuing Education, which offers low-cost training programs that enable individuals to learn new skills that can be applied on the job or used for future professional development.
-The Center works closely with local companies and organizations to meet specific organizational goals.
+The center works closely with local companies and organizations to meet specific organizational goals.

+Beginning in Fall 2024, QCC (in addition to all other Massachusetts community colleges) will be free to all Massachusetts students without a prior college degree, in accordance with the MassEducate program.